OmicsDI/specifications/docs/schema/omicsdi-schema.md

 #3.3 Cross References Fields

-OmicsDI provides a mechanisms to store and handler data that is well-referenced, structure and with common identifier such biological entities, ontology terms taxonomies, publications, etc. For example:
+OmicsDI provides a mechanisms to store and handler data that is well-referenced, structure and with common identifier such biological entities, ontology terms taxonomies, publications, etc. The cross-reference fields are used for those properties that link to other indexed databases.
+For example, if the Pubmed identifier is known the cross-reference should be added referencing the Pubmed database:

 Publications referenced in pubmed can be annotated like: